kevin-3006/Individual-Wiki/Lab3/README.md

-# Lab 1: GPIO & I2C access from the ESP8266
+# Lab 3: Unit, Integration, Verification and Validation Testing on ESP8266

-_Github Repository for ECNG 3006 Lab 1_
+_Github Repository for ECNG 3006 Lab 3_

 ## How to use example

 ### Configure the projects

 * Q1.
-Create a new project based on the ESP8266 SDK example titled "hello_world".
+Perform unit testing for any function.
 * Q2.
-Create a new project based on the RTOS SDK example titled "gpio".
+Perform integration testing between the unit tested function and a driver function.
 * Q3.
-Create a new project based on the RTOS SDK example titled "i2c".
+Perform verification testing on the system.

 ### Build and Flash